A Basic Science Fiction Library

 Also check out James Gunn's essay about Libraries in Science Fiction.

-We continually update this list to correct omissions, increase representation of diverse voices, and expand the period covered to include more recent SF novels of note.
+I continually update this list to correct omissions, increase representation of diverse voices, and expand the period covered to include more recent SF novels of note.
 Please contact me with your recommendations!

 We cannot provide much publishing data, for books go in and out of print rapidly and often are reissued by other publishers, so we attempt to link to online sources for most books.
 Many public libraries have copies; college libraries with science-fiction collections should have all of them, and many of the titles are available in Easton Press's Masterpieces of Science Fiction collector's editions, which used the 1988 list as a basis for its selections.
 For current information on availability, good sources are Books in Print and Paperback Books in Print, as well as the various online book dealers.